kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Tutorial

-Configuring Aggregator requires the configuration of a .yaml file.
-Select from one of the two templates below and save the content as *aggregator.yaml*:
+Select from one of the two templates below and save the content as *aggregator.yaml*.
+This will be your configuration template required to set up Aggregator.

 Basic configuration: